We’re Here To Help

 - display symptoms of COVID-19 including fever, dry cough, tiredness and shortness of breath

-- have travelled outside of the state within the last 14 days
+- have returned from overseas within the last 14 days

 - had contact with someone who has or possibly has COVID-19